MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableAutoExclusions

 Indicates whether to disable the Automatic Exclusions feature for the server.
+Valid values are:

+- $true: Windows Defender disables the Automatic Exclusions feature for the server.
-If you specify a value of $False or do not specify a value, Windows Defender enables the Automatic Exclusions feature for the server.
+- $false: Windows Defender enables the Automatic Exclusions feature for the server.
+This is the default value.

 ```yaml
 Type: Boolean